 High End integrated Storage and Music Playback System without DAC

-Review sample kindly supplied by Studio Alkmaar, retailer in the Netherlands.
+Review sample supplied by Studio Alkmaar, retailer in the Netherlands.

 Retail price 5990 euro